mesosphere/dcos-docs-site/pages/1.9/security/ent/index.md

 This mode provides the most robust security posture and requires a significant amount of configuration.

 ## <a name="set"></a>Setting Your Security Mode
 The security mode is set during [DC/OS installation](/1.9/installing/ent/custom/advanced/) and can only be changed by performing an [upgrade](/1.9/installing/ent/upgrading/).
-The security mode is set in the intallation configuration file with the [`security` parameter](/1.9/installing/ent/custom/configuration-parameters/#security).
+The security mode is set in the installation configuration file with the [`security` parameter](/1.9/installing/ent/custom/configuration-parameters/#security).

 **Important:** You can only move from `disabled` to `permissive`, and from `permissive` to `strict` during an upgrade.